(PDF Format. Size - 8.5"x11")

 Click on title links below to get files.

 INSTRUCTIONS: Input your total mileage for each day you run.
 Write in the weekly total at the end of the week.
 Write in the monthly total at the end of the month.
 The calendar is kept very general in order to be adapted to any year.

-Is just getting it done your goal right now?
-It's alternatively great for setting a schedule or just keeping track of what days you run or exercise - put a "/" on the days you plan to run, and an "X" on the days you got it done.
+You can also use it to simply check off the days that you did certain workouts.
+It’s great for setting a schedule or just keeping track of what days you run or exercise - put a "/" on the days you plan to run, and an "X" on the days you got it done.

 Suggested: Print double sided, fold in half, staple in the fold crease to bind into book form.
 Or 3 hole punch at top and toss into a binder.

 Fill these out every time you run.
 In the Workout Details section, you could include any of the following that apply:

 pacing info, and notable times if you timed anything